Nishant127/youtube-api/README.md

 - Support for supplying multiple API keys so that if quota is exhausted on one, automatically the next available key is used.

 # Note
-- Before running server add atleast one Youtube API key should be added in the database using the endpoint `http://localhost:8000/youtube/api-key/`.
+- Before running server atleast one Youtube API key should be added in the database using the endpoint `http://localhost:8000/youtube/api-key/`.

 # API Enpoints